tdixon97/reboost/docs/source/manual/hpge.rst

 Hit tier processing
 -------------------

+The hit tier converts the raw remage file based on Geant4 steps to a file corresponding to the physical interactions in the detectors.
+Only steps corresponding to individual detectors are performed in this step.
 The processing is based on a YAML or JSON configuration file.
 For example:

 .. code-block:: json